elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

 ### 1. Resize OS X Mountain Lion installer to fit on a 4.7 GB DVD

-The 10.8 Installer is downloadable via App Store and even though it&#8217;s doesn&#8217;t fit on a regular DVD you just have to copy the contents into a smaller image.
+The 10.8 Installer is downloadable via App Store and even though it's doesn't fit on a regular DVD you just have to copy the contents into a smaller image.
 No deletion of any files is necessary.
 The instructions on how to accomplish that are here:

 *   <a href="https://raymii.org/s/tutorials/OS-X-Mountain_Lion_iso_resize_to_fit_on_a_single_layer_dvd.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://raymii.org/s/tutorials/OS-X-Mountain_Lion_iso_resize_to_fit_on_a_single_layer_dvd.html']);">Resize OS X Mountain Lion installer to fit on a single layer 4.7 GB DVD</a>
 *   <a href="http://alexcline.net/2012/07/28/how-to-install-os-x-mountain-lion-from-a-single-layer-dvd/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://alexcline.net/2012/07/28/how-to-install-os-x-mountain-lion-from-a-single-layer-dvd/']);">How to Install OS X Mountain Lion from a Single-Layer DVD</a>